aldolammel/Arma-3-Ethics-Minefields-Script/README.md

 ## SCRIPT DETAILS

-- Drag and drop a marker on Eden to create a full and unique minefield;
+- Drag and drop a marker on Eden to create a full and unique static kill zone such as minefields;
+- Easy to build naval minefields, Unexploded ordnance zones (UXO), and Trap zones;
-- Ethics control (ON/OFF) to avoid planting mines through civilian zones;
+- Ethics control (ON/OFF) to avoid planting explosive devices through civilian zones;
-- Topography control (ON/OFF) to avoid rock clusters and mountains;
+- Topography control (ON/OFF) to avoid to planting over rock clusters and mountains;
-- Also it works with naval mines for naval minefield;
+- UXO doesn't respect Ethics or topography controls;
 - Landmines won't be planted in water / Navalmines never out of water;
-- Set (or not) for each minefield which faction is its owner;
+- Set (or not) for each kill zone has a faction owner;
-- Set for each minefield a doctrine: Anti-personnel, Anti-materiel, or hybrid;
+- Set for each kill zone a doctrine: Anti-personnel, Anti-materiel, Hybrid, UXO or Booby-trap;
-- Set for the minefield’s mines amount intensity: low, mid, high, or extreme;
+- Easy explosive devices amount's management through the global intensity presets: low, mid, high, or extreme;
-- Option for AM doctrine plants its mines only on roads;
+- Set (or not) for AM doctrine plants its mines only on roads and streets;
+- All AP mines always will avoid roads and streets;
-- Friendly error handling;
+- Debugging: friendly error handling;
-- Full debug monitor for mission editors;
+- Debugging: a hint monitor, and systemChat feedbacks for the mission editor;
-- Full documentation available.
+- Debugging: full documentation available.

 __